Rendering

 Compute passes

-Compute passes run GPU compute workloads within the same render graph.
+Compute passes run GPU compute workloads from the same passes prop, but they execute in the pre-scene phase.
 They do not participate in slot routing and operate on storage buffers and storage textures instead.

 ComputePass